Career Pathways in Clean Energy

 Electricians and electrical engineers supporting the design and installation of various energy systems play a key role in the sector.
 For more information about careers in electrical industry, head to our electrical skills pages which explain how to move into and upskill in fitting Solar PV, Energy Storage and electric vehicle charging.

-Welding and construction jobs are vital in the net-zero energy sector as they help to develop crucial renewable energy infrastructure, such as solar farms and wind turbine installations.
-Skilled welders also play a key role in retrofitting buildings for energy efficiency and ensuring that renewable technologies operate safely.
+Welding and construction jobs are vital in the net-zero energy sector as they are build the essential infrastructure, such as solar farms and wind turbine installations.
+Skilled welders play a key role including constructing the pipelines to transport energy produced back to the grid.

-To find out which training providers in the region are offering local training opportunities in areas of Climate Resilience, head to the Skills Connect Directory.
+To find out which training providers in the region are offering local training opportunities in areas of Clean Energy, head to the Skills Connect Directory.

-To find out which training providers in the region are offering local training opportunities in areas of Climate Resilience, head to the Skills Connect Directory.
+To find out which training providers in the region are offering local training opportunities in areas of Clean Energy, head to the Skills Connect Directory.

 Jobs in community energy scheme development focus on creating and implementing local renewable energy projects that empower communities and promote sustainability.
 Key roles include community energy coordinators, project managers, renewable energy consultants, and outreach specialists, all working together to engage residents, secure funding, and design effective energy solutions.
 These positions are essential for helping communities take control of their energy needs and contribute to a low-carbon future.

 Community Energy Schemes typically offer volunteering opportunities which can help towards building your experience.
-To find out which training providers in the region are offering local training opportunities in areas of Climate Resilience, head to the Skills Connect Directory.
+To find out which training providers in the region are offering local training opportunities in areas of Clean Energy, head to the Skills Connect Directory.

 Explore some of the different careers in net zero-energy.
 There are different jobs for a variety of skills and industry areas.
 Have a look at some of the examples below.